matter-labs/era-compiler-solidity/docs/src/03-standard-json.md

       "useLiteralContent": true
     },

-    // Optional: Solidity codegen.
+    // Optional, zksolc: Solidity codegen.
     // Can be "evmla" or "yul".
     // In contract to solc, zksolc uses "Yul" codegen by default for solc v0.8.0 and newer.
-It will be fixed soon, so solc and zksolc defaults will be the same.
+It will be fixed soon, so solc and zksolc defaults become the same.
     // Default: "evmla" for solc <0.8.0, "yul" for solc >=0.8.0.
     "codegen": "Yul",
-    // Optional, Deprecated, zksolc: Use "codegen" instead.
-    // Default: false.
-    "forceEVMLA": true,
     // Optional, zksolc: Enables the EraVM extensions in Solidity and Yul modes.
-    // The extensions include EraVM-specific opcodes and features, such as call forwarding and usage of additional memory spaces.
+    // The extensions include EraVM-specific opcodes and features, such as call forwarding and additional memory spaces.
     // Default: false.
     "enableEraVMExtensions": true,